-Good nutrition throughout life is fundamental to the prevention of disease.
+Good nutrition throughout life is fundamental to good health and wellbeing.
 Remote communities are in a unique position to build a strong food system due to their size, collective sense of community and store ownership arrangements.
-Working together to build an a strong food system to provide good nutrition is essential to overcome many obstacles faced by remote communities such as isolation, costs of food, short term programs, and limited access to resources to support decision making.
+Working together to build a strong food system for good nutrition is essential to overcome many obstacles faced by remote communities such as isolation, costs of food, short term programs, and limited access to resources to support decision making.

 The project supports local community co-ordinators to drive regular multi-sector meetings at the community level.
 Principles of Continuous Quality Improvement (CQI) are used.

-The Capacity Building Assessment tool supports the assessment of the capacity of multi-sector groups within the community to work together to tackle issues for social and health improvement.
+The Capacity Building Assessment Tool supports groups to appraise their capacity to work together to tackle issues for social and health improvement.

 Implications for policy and practice:

-Nutrition and food security is the responsibility of everyone – it requires the involvement of all sectors.
-The a structure/ model developed in this project facilitate sectors (from store associations, the public health nutrition community, remote communities to the government and non-government sector) to work together to tackle nutrition at the community level and to access evidence needed to drive change.
+Nutrition and food security is everyone’s responsibility– it requires the commitment of all sectors.
+The Good Food Systems model supports sectors (community leaders, store boards, store associations, the public health nutrition community, and the government and non-government sector) to work together to tackle nutrition at the community level.

 Our research has found:

-- In working to improve food security in a remote community context, the single act of bringing together and facilitating a multi-sector group in a remote community concerned with food security is an important outcome in itself
+The single act of facilitating dialogue between stakeholders in a remote community concerned with food security is an important outcome in itself.

-- We found in each community that the Good Food Systems process and tools provided a welcome and useful structure through which community members and other stakeholders could make an assessment of progress, and identify enablers or obstacles to food security
+The Good Food Systems model and tools provide a useful structure through which community members and other stakeholders can make an assessment of progress, and identify enablers or obstacles to food security.

-- Supporting local people to co-ordinate and take a lead in facilitating meetings was important in building community capacity both to consider best practice for community level food security and to participate in the decision-making process.
+Supporting local people to co-ordinate and take a lead in facilitating meetings is crucial to building community capacity to improve food security.

-The project commenced in June 2009 and is due for completion in June 2013.
+The project commenced in June 2009 and was completed in 2014.